Dave-team/Knowledge-base/Principles.md

 - Meet with friends

 Overall
+- Prepare activities to do during the weekend before the actual weekend and separate these things between learning/development and pleasure.
+It’s important to keep the balance.
+At the end, mark down which activities you’ve actually done.
 - Do some work/reading in a social environment - e.g. coffee shop
 - Sunday afternoons could be Reddit/bookmark catchups
 - Spend some time on life admin such as knowledge base and Notion.
 - Weekends are to spend a bit more on food as well - trips to the local veg stores, fish mongers, butchers, bakers
 - Spend more sit down time with e.g. a book
 - Generally spend more time reflecting
+-

 ### Monthly routines
 - Set goals for the month ahead.